Practical Bayes-Optimal Membership Inference Attacks: Bayes-Optimal Node-Level MIAs Against GNNs

 \subsection{The Bayes-Optimal Decision Rule}

 Assume that the target node whose membership status we aim to infer is node $v\in\mcI$, and let $\mathcal{N}_L(v)$ be its $L$-hop neighborhood.
 Also, let $\mcM=\{m_u:u\in\mcV\}$ denote the membership indicator variables of all $n$ nodes in the graph $\mcG$, and $\tmcM=\mcM\backslash \{m_v\}$ represent the membership statuses of all nodes except the target node $v$.
 Given the attack game and threat model defined in Section~\ref{sec:MIAGame}, a Bayesian adversary seeks to compute the posterior probability that the target node is in the training set, i.e., $P(m_v=1|\btheta,\mcG)$.
-The following theorem provides a closed-form expression for this posterior. \begin{thm} Given the graph $\mcG=(\bX,\bY,\bA)$ and the $L$-layer GNN model $\btheta$, the posterior probability $P(m_v=1|\btheta,\mcG)$ is given by
+The following theorem provides a closed-form expression for this posterior. \begin{thm} Given a graph $\mcG=(\bX,\bY,\bA)$ and an $L$-layer GNN model $\btheta$ trained on an induced subgraph of $\mcG$ to minimize the objective in \eqref{Eq:NLL-loss-graph}, the posterior probability $P(m_v=1|\btheta,\mcG)$ is given by

 where

 with